Sose Tanda Soubhagya: Cast

+Production

+It was the first Kannada film whose promotions were handled by a PRO based company Sri Raghavendra Chitravani.

 Soundtrack

 Soundtrack was composed by G. K. Venkatesh.
 The song "Ravi Varmana" became a cult classic.
 Venkatesh later reused this tune in Telugu as "Ravivarmake Andani" for Ravanude Ramudayithe? and in Tamil as "Neraagave" for Nenjil Oru Mull.
 The song was later remixed in Buddhivanta (2008).